 Section 7.3 - Lunch/Rest Periods.
 There shall be two (2) paid rest periods of fifteen (15) minutes each during regular shift: one during the first half and the other during the second half of the employee's normal workday.
 Subject to emergency needs, employees will be allowed to take one-half (1/2) hour unpaid meal period when they are scheduled for a normal workday.
 Employees may combine the afternoon break with lunch only when authorized or directed by a supervisor.
-Employees will take their breaks at their work site or at any other convenient location which is not detrimental to the operation of the Village as determined by the Foreman or Superintendent overseeing the operation.
-Any employee asked to work without a lunch break shall be paid 1/2 hour additional time actually worked.
+Employees will take their breaks at their work site or at any other convenient location which is not detrimental to the operation of the Village as determined by the supervisor overseeing the operation.
+Any employee asked to work without a lunch break shall either be paid 1/2 hour additional time actually worked or be allowed to leave work 1/2 hour early when directed by the supervisor.